The region of Bohemia is a land of rolling green hills. It is also famous for its Gothic castles and churches as well as its charming old towns.

 Hrad Karlštejn [Karlstein Castle], an imposing Gothic fortress surrounded by wooded hills, stands in magnificent isolation on a cliff above the market town of the same name.
 It is one of the most visited historic sites in the country.

-The castle was founded in 1348 by Karel IV (reign: 1346 – 1378), Bohemian King and Holy Roman Emperor.
-The castle was used to guard the Imperial Regalia of the Holy Roman Empire and the Crown Jewels of Bohemia, as well as the state archive, works of art and the emperor’s large collection of holy relics.
-The devout Catholic Emperor collected relics from all over the Empire.
+The castle was established in 1348 by Karel IV (reign: 1346–1378), Bohemian King and Holy Roman Emperor.
+It served as a fortress for safeguarding the Imperial Regalia of the Holy Roman Empire, the Crown Jewels of Bohemia, the state archive, numerous works of art, and a vast collection of holy relics that the devout Catholic Emperor amassed from all corners of the Empire.

-After the outbreak of the Hussite Wars (1419 – 1434), series of wars fought between the followers of the Bohemian religious reformer Jan Hus and the Catholic Crusaders, the Imperial Regalia were evacuated in 1420.
-Later, in the 16th century, the 14th-century Gothic castle was remodeled in the Renaissance style.
-The current look of the castle is due to the restoration work carried out in the 19th century by the architect Josef Mocker, who restored the building to its original appearance.
-It was then that the castle received its ridge roofs as a characteristic feature of medieval architecture.
+Following the Hussite Wars (1419–1434), a series of conflicts between the followers of Jan Hus, a Bohemian religious reformer, and the Catholic Crusaders, the Imperial Regalia were removed from Hrad Karlštejn in 1420.
+In the 16th century, the Gothic castle underwent renovations in the Renaissance style.
+The castle’s present-day appearance is the result of extensive restoration work carried out in the 19th century by architect Josef Mocker.
+Mocker meticulously restored the castle to its original Gothic style, adding ridge roofs that became a hallmark of medieval architecture.
+Thanks to his efforts, visitors can now experience the castle as it would have looked during Karel IV’s reign.

-The core of the castle consists of three parts, the Imperial Palace, Marian Tower and the Great Tower.
-In the Imperial Palace, visitors can see the State Rooms, the Emperor’s Bedchamber and the Treasury, which includes a copy of the St. Wenceslas Crown, the medieval crown of the Bohemian kings.
+At the heart of the castle lies a complex comprised of three main structures: the Imperial Palace, the Marian Tower and the Great Tower.
+The Imperial Palace houses the State Rooms, the Emperor’s Bedchamber and the Treasury, which contains a replica of the St Wenceslas Crown – the medieval crown of the Bohemian kings.
+Visitors can explore these areas and get a sense of what life was like for the Emperor and his courtiers during the castle’s heyday.

-Marian Tower houses the Church of the Virgin Mary, which is decorated with 14th-century murals.
-Two murals in the church depict Karel IV as he receives relics from the French Dauphin: two thorns from the crown of Jesus and a piece from his cross.
-In another mural, the Emperor places the piece of the cross in a reliquary.
-The tiny Chapel of St Catherine, accessible through a narrow passage, was used by Karel IV as a place for meditation.
-The walls of the chapel are richly decorated with semi-precious stones set in plaster.
+Located within the Marian Tower is the Church of the Virgin Mary, a stunning example of Gothic architecture adorned with 14th-century murals.
+Among the murals are two depicting Karel IV receiving relics from the French Dauphin, including two thorns from the crown of Jesus and a piece of his cross.
+In another mural, the Emperor is seen placing the fragment of the cross in a reliquary.
+Visitors can also explore the Chapel of St Catherine, which can be accessed through a narrow passage.
+This tiny chapel was a favorite meditation spot of Karel IV and features walls richly decorated with semi-precious stones set in plaster.

 Know Before You Go